jiko/cyborgmanifesto/index.md

-<p>Contrary to orientalist stereotypes of the 'oral primidve', literacy
+<p>Contrary to orientalist stereotypes of the 'oral primitive', literacy
-is a special mark of women of colour, acquired by US black women as well as men through a history of risking death to learn and to teach reading and wridng.
+is a special mark of women of colour, acquired by US black women as well as men through a history of risking death to learn and to teach reading and writing.
 Writing has a special significance for all colonized groups.
-Writing has been crucial to the Western myth of the distinction between oral and written cultures, primitive and civilized mentalities, and more recently to the erosion of that distinction in 'postmodernist' theories attacking the phallogo-centrism of the West, with its worship of the monotheistic, phallic, authoritative, and singular work, the unique and perfect name.
+Writing has been crucial to the Western myth of the distinction between oral and written cultures, primitive and civilized mentalities, and more recently to the erosion of that distinction in 'postmodernist' theories attacking the phallogocentrism of the West, with its worship of the monotheistic, phallic, authoritative, and singular work, the unique and perfect name.
 Contests for the meanings of writing are a major form of contemporary political struggle.
 Releasing the play of writing is deadly serious.
-The poetry and stories of US women of colour are repeatedly about writing, about access to the power to signify; but this dme that power must be neither phallic nor innocent.
+The poetry and stories of US women of colour are repeatedly about writing, about access to the power to signify; but this time that power must be neither phallic nor innocent.
 Cyborg writing must not be about the Fall, the imagination of a once-upon-a-time wholeness before language, before writing, before Man.
 Cyborg writing is about the power to survive, not on the basis of original